ibm-cloud-docs/codeengine/deploy-job.md

 ## Creating a job from source code
 {: #run-job-source-code}

-You can run your job from source code.
+You can create your job from source code.
 Find out what advantages are available when you [build your image with {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-faqs#dockerbld-cebuild).
 {: shortdesc}

 Before you begin, [plan for your build](/docs/codeengine?topic=codeengine-plan-build).
 You can also find [tips for creating a Dockerfile](/docs/codeengine?topic=codeengine-dockerfile).